-Divergence is one of the most useful of all indicators and as you look at it closer, you will see that the divergence is often created when the newer price peaks get farther and farther apart.
+Divergence is one of the most useful indicators, and as you look at it closer, you will see that the divergence is often created when the newer price peaks get farther apart.

 Divergence is most effective when it is unambiguous.

-However if the price peaks are almost of the same height, and the MACD line is nearly horizontal, then the result of the divergence may be unclear.
+However, if the price peaks are almost the same height and the MACD line is nearly horizontal, then the result of the divergence may need to be clarified.

 Once you get better at recognizing a divergence, you'll want to get in as early as possible.

-Normally, we enter a bearish divergence after the second moving average convergence divergence peak is completed that is lower than the previous peak.
+Usually, we enter a bearish divergence after the second histogram peak is completed, which is lower than the previous peak.

-If the MACD value is less than the previous MACD high when the market breaks out to the upside, we will need to start selling now.
+If the MACD value is less than the previous MACD high when the market breaks out to the upside, we must start selling now.

-The following is one way of handling the anticipatory action.
+The following is one way of handling anticipatory action.

 Divide your funds into three parts:

-Sell the first third when the market makes a new high and the MACD is much lower than previous peak.
+Sell the first third when the market makes a new high, and the MACD is much lower than the previous peak.

 Sell the second portion when the MACD line is within 20 % of the prior MACD peak.

-Sell the third portion after the MACD line crosses the signal line on a way down.
+Sell the third portion after the MACD line crosses the signal line on the way down.

-We can think of a bearish divergence as a special case of the overbought market.
+We can think of a divergence as a particular case of the overbought market.

-It has reached new highs but slowed down and gives every sign of wanting to change direction.
+It has reached new highs but slowed down, giving every sign of wanting to change direction.

-Just like any other overbought situation, once the market has returned to a neutral state, the trade is over.
+Like any other overbought situation, the trade is over once the market has returned to a neutral state.

-In case of divergence, that occurs when the moving average convergence divergence value reaches zero.
+In the case of divergence, that occurs when the moving average convergence divergence value reaches zero.

-Despite the fact that divergence signal is dependable, it is not perfect.
+Although the divergence signal is dependable, it could be better.

-If you are holding a short due to a bearish divergence and market starts to back up, but the MACD value rises above the previous MACD extreme, then the divergence is no longer valid.
+If you are holding a short due to the divergence and the market starts to back up, but the MACD value rises above the previous MACD extreme, then the divergence is no longer valid.

 Once the MACD peaks start rising, the trade must be exited.

-One quite useful tactic is to combine trendlines with a divergence.
+One handy tactic is to combine trendlines with a divergence.

 When using a trendline to open a position, watch for the completion of both bearish and bullish divergence patterns.

-If you are holding a long position and a bearish divergence forms, then sell and monitor the trendlines closely to see if price breaks it.
+If you hold a long position and a divergence forms, sell and monitor the trendlines closely to see if the price breaks it.

-Since the moving average convergence divergence indicator has no limit, it can be successfully used as an overbought/oversold tool.
+Since the moving average convergence divergence indicator is unlimited, it can be successfully used as an overbought/oversold tool.

-To determine when the market has entered an overbought/oversold area, monitor the indicator for a sizable distance between the fast and slow lines of the MACD.
+To determine when the market has entered an overbought/oversold area, monitor the indicator for a sizable distance between the fast MACD line and signal line.
 The simplest way to see this divergence is by comparing the histogram heights.

 This type of divergence frequently results in strong rallies counter to the dominant trend.

-The moving average convergence divergence histogram is a very responsive measure of price velocity.
+The histogram is a very responsive measure of price velocity.